BY-LAWS OF INTERLACHEN

 - Perform such other duties as rightfully pertains to the office of Secretary.

-- Supervise the receipt and disbursement of all funds of Interlachen as directed by the Board of Governors.
+- Supervise and/or conduct the receipt and disbursement of all funds of Interlachen as directed by the Board of Governors.

-- Supervise the quarterly mailing of statements to be an accurate record of all funds received and disbursed.
+- Supervise and/or maintain an accurate record of all funds received and disbursed.

 - Submit a complete financial report at the annual meeting.